 Household income between £16,001-£25,000

-If you have started, or are due to start, your studies after September 2015 and have a household income* of between £16,001-£25,000, you are eligible for an Access to Exeter (ATE) Bursary award of £1,050 for all years of study.
+If they have started, or are due to start, their studies after September 2015 and have a household income* of between £16,001-£25,000, they are eligible for an Access to Exeter (ATE) Bursary award of £1,050 for all years of study.

-* for further details on how your household income is assessed, please visit the Direct Gov website.
+* for further details on how household income is assessed, please visit the Direct Gov website.

-The fund aims to provide financial help to meet particular costs which are not already being met from statutory (or other) sources of funding such as:
+The fund aims to provide financial help to meet particular costs that are not already being met from statutory (or other) sources of funding such as:

 - Meeting special course and living costs, other than tuition fee costs, which are not already met from other sources

-- Providing extra support if you are considering leaving higher education because of financial problems
+- Providing extra support if they are considering leaving higher education because of financial problems

-- Providing access to essential IT to enable you to meet the requirements of your course
+- Providing access to essential IT to enable them to meet the requirements of their course

 - Contributing to the cost of diagnostic assessments or specialist equipment